icgc-argo/argo-data-submission/sanity-check/README.md

 Unregistered Project
 ```
-submitter_donor_id:'TEST_SUBMITTER_DONOR_ID_jpupbblgfa' was not found in project:'LUNCHTIME'.
-Verify sample has been registered.
+Project LUNCHTIME does not exist or no samples have been registered
 ```
 Unregistered donor
 ```